CATEGORY · 23 TERMS

 The bow riser is the rigid central section of a bow that you hold while shooting.
 On a recurve, it...

-Bow Wheel: Role, Types, and Tuning Basics
+Bow Wheel: Function, Types, and Tuning Basics

 A bow wheel, also called an idler wheel, is a circular disc mounted on the top axle of a compound...